Khaled Ali: Reception

 Many of Ali's supporters saw him as filling the void left by Mohamed ElBaradei's withdrawal.
 Samer Soliman, professor of political science at the American University in Cairo acknowledged the gap but expressed some doubt about Ali's ability to fill it.
 Ali is known primarily as an activist lawyer and as such, as a politician, he was not widely known to his fellow citizens; even those in his circles were surprised by his decision to run, according to Al Akhbar.
 In contrast to Ali's activist past, some of his well-known opponents were former associates or members of the Mubarak regime.
 Ali's lack of experience as a politician was also a concern and many, even within the revolutionary movement, remained skeptical about his candidacy, which is seen as a long shot.
 Critics argued that his campaign was an uphill battle and risked splitting the vote, which could benefit candidates connected with the prior regime.

 Members of the Socialist Popular Alliance Party and Egyptian Socialists told the Egypt Independent that they were giving "serious consideration" to support of Ali's candidacy.
 Marwa Farouk, a member of the Popular Alliance, said that some were "proposing a potential partnership between Khaled Ali and Abouel Fotouh [where Ali can run as his deputy]."
 No party had yet endorsed Ali as of March 2012.

 Political activities since 2014

 Ali expressed opposition to the Egyptian Constitution of 2014, calling it "inappropriate" for Egypt.

-Ali initially planned to run as a candidate in the 2014 presidential election. however, he withdrew his candidacy on 16 March 2014, after the passage of the presidential elections law, describing the election as a "farce" while also urging incumbent Abdel Fattah el-Sisi not to run and the army to stay out of politics.
+Ali initially planned to run as a candidate in the 2014 presidential election.
+However, he withdrew his candidacy on 16 March 2014, after the passage of the presidential elections law, describing the election as a "farce" while also urging incumbent Abdel Fattah el-Sisi not to run and the army to stay out of politics.

 In November 2017, Ali announced that he would run in the 2018 presidential election, but announced his withdrawal in January 2018, citing "government violations and unfair competition".

-Ali continues to practice the law, mainly representing political cases, and many of the political figures of the Jan 25th revolution currently behind bars such as Alaa Abdelfattah.
+Ali continues to practice the law, mainly representing political cases, and many of the political figures of the Jan 25th revolution currently behind bars such as Alaa Abd El-Fattah.